 Breeze Intelligence buyer intent is HubSpot's tool for identifying companies visiting your website by their IP addresses.
 It helps sales and marketing by highlighting which anonymous companies are showing serious interest, like repeatedly visiting pricing pages, before they even fill out a form.

 Breeze Intelligence buyer intent uses a credit system, where enriching a company record costs one credit.
-The main drawback is that this credit-based pricing can be unpredictable, making budgeting difficult as your costs increase with the number of leads you identify.
+This credit-based pricing allows for flexible scaling, as your costs align with the number of leads you identify and the growth of your business.

 Yes, you can use HubSpot Workflows to automate notifications, like creating tasks for sales reps or pinging Slack channels, when Breeze Intelligence buyer intent identifies an interested company.
-However, this automation often still results in a human needing to perform the actual follow-up work.
+This automation empowers your team to perform timely and personalized follow-up work.

-To define a good lead with Breeze Intelligence buyer intent, you need to set filters for your target market (e.g., industry, company size) and define specific actions that signal real interest, such as multiple visits to key pages.
-This process requires ongoing monitoring and adjustment.
+To define a good lead with Breeze Intelligence buyer intent, you can set filters for your target market (e.g., industry, company size) and define specific actions that signal real interest, such as multiple visits to key pages.
+This allows you to refine your focus as you learn more about your visitors.

 Breeze Intelligence buyer intent primarily provides company-level data, such as industry, size, and revenue, based on IP address identification.
-While it tells you which company is interested, it doesn’t give insights into the specific person or their particular problem.
+This tells you which company is interested, providing valuable context for your sales team to tailor their approach to the right organization.

 Eesel AI can act immediately on intent signals by deploying an AI chatbot to greet visitors and answer questions in real-time.
-It can also automate initial conversations and tap into all your knowledge sources (like helpdesk tickets) to provide richer, more relevant answers than what Breeze Intelligence buyer intent alone offers.
+It works as a great complement to HubSpot by automating initial conversations and tapping into all your knowledge sources (like helpdesk tickets) to provide richer answers alongside Breeze Intelligence's identification.